mkorthof/freenom-script/README.md

 Usually you can just replace "freenom.sh" with the new version (unless you're not using a seperate config file).

-An exeption is when config options were added/changed which you may need to compare and merge.
+An exception is when config options were added/changed which you may need to compare and merge.
 Such config changes are listed [below](#Changes).

 ## Uninstall